dancearchitect/Imbibopedia-App/README.md

 - -DrinkRecipe

 <h3>MVP</h3>
-Users will be able to filter by ingredients, name, alcoholic and non-alcoholic drinks.<br />
+Users will be able to filter by name, alcoholic and non-alcoholic drinks.<br />
 Each cocktail will display an image, description, ingredients and recipe instructions.<br />

 <h3>APIs:</h3>